Insightful Tips for Vietnamese Localization Projects

 4. Word Expansion in Vietnamese Localization Text

 When translating words from a foreign language into Vietnamese, the length of words is usually expanded to some extent.
 While the text expansion does not relate to the accuracy of the translation, it affects the layout and design, especially for high-visual content such as brochures, posters, or websites.

 Take English to Vietnamese translation as an example.
 It is estimated that translated Vietnamese documents are likely to be 30-37% longer than their original in English.
-This is because the expression in Vietnamese is usually much longer and more detailed compared to English expression.
+This is because the expression in Vietnamese is usually much longer and more detailed compared to English expressions.

 If you want to keep the layout of the translation intact or you need to meet the character limits, then you should ask the translators to choose short words and sentence structures to meet the requirements.
 And in general, it is necessary to apply professional Desktop Publishing Services to handle the word expansion of Vietnamese localization and translation effectively.